 Why You Should Keep On Top Of Business Expenses

-In addition to reducing your administrative burden come tax season, timely record-keeping can do wonders for employee morale.
+In addition to reducing your administrative burden come tax season, it can also mean faster turnaround times for employee reimbursements, helping morale.

 How To Report Business Expenses

-Indirect costs such as marketing expenses, executive compensation, and general expenses are deducted from your gross profit to determine your operating profit (also known as net profit).
+- Indirect costs such as general expenses, marketing expenses, and executive compensation are deducted from gross profit to determine operating profit.

-Depreciation and amortization are used to expense tangible and intangible business assets, respectively, over the course of several years.
-These assets include property, furniture, computers, equipment, machinery, vehicles, etc. (tangible) as well as patents, trademarks, intellectual property licenses, software, etc. (intangible).
+- Depreciation and amortization are used to expense tangible and intangible business assets, respectively, over several years.
+These assets include property, furniture, equipment, vehicles, etc. (tangible) as well as patents, trademarks, intellectual property licenses, management software, etc. (intangible).

-Interest is the final expense deducted from a company’s income to calculate its taxable income.
+4. Interest is the final expense deducted from a company’s income.

-For starters, you’ll need to decide on an accounting method to use when reporting your income and expenses.
-The two basic accounting methods are cash and accrual:
+You'll also need to decide on an accounting method to use when reporting your income and expenses.
+Two basic accounting methods are cash and accrual:

-- Under the cash accounting method, you’ll report income in the same tax year that you received it and usually deduct and/or capitalize expenses in the same tax year.
+- Cash accounting method: you’ll report income in the same tax year that you received it and usually deduct and/or capitalize expenses in the same tax year.

-- Under the accrual accounting method, you’ll usually report income in the tax year you earn it, even if you only receive actual payment in a later year.
+- Accrual accounting method: you’ll usually report income in the tax year you earn it, even if you only receive actual payment in a later year.
 Similarly, you’ll generally deduct and/or capitalize expenses in the tax year that you incurred them, regardless of whether you paid for them that year or not.

 For detailed information about the different accounting methods (and periods) recognized by the IRS, consult this PDF of Publication 583 (revised January 2022).
-To see recent updates, check out About Publication 583, Starting a Business and Keeping Records.
+To see recent updates, bookmark About Publication 583 as an active resource.

 How to Track Business Expenses

-Here are some tips and best practices for tracking your business expenses:
+Here are some tips and best practices for properly tracking business expenses:

 - Keep your business finances separate from your personal expenses.
-Having a separate business bank account makes tracking your business expenses so much easier.
+Having a separate business bank account makes tracking your business expenses easier.

-- If an expense is partially for business purposes and partially for personal use (e.g. your home office or the bill from your cellphone service provider) you can calculate the usage split and claim the business-use portion.
+- Calculate the usage split and claim the business-use portion if an expense is partially for business purposes and partially for personal use (e.g. your home office or the bill from your cellphone service provider).

 - Keep all your receipts and digitize them.
-To make it easier to not lose them, take photos and store them online as soon as possible after paying for them.
-Categorize them by types of expense.
+To make it easier to not lose them, take photos and store them online.
 Most modern accounting software lets you snap a photograph and upload it directly.
-If you’re using Excel or Google Sheets to track your expenses, you can simply upload these photos to a cloud storage folder (e.g. iCloud, Google Drive, or Dropbox).

 - Keep your invoices and receipts organized.
 Ideally, sort them into folders first by month and then by expense category.
 This makes it easy to find the details and evidence of each transaction later.